mkalimeri/clinical_notes_analysis/SetUpEnvironment.md

 ### ⚙️ Final Environment Creation Steps

-All the instructions are listed in the file environment.yml, which we will use to create the conda environment
+All the instructions are listed in the file environment.yml, which we will use to create the conda environment.

+On the terminal, move into the project folder and type the following

 <pre>
 conda env create -f environment.yml